Page last updated: Tuesday, August 11, 2020

 It has been noted that a number of organizations or programs claim to be acting on the behalf of MOEI in recruiting or facilitating recruitment of personnel.
 The purpose of these announcements is to induce people to pay a fee for services related to recruitment or training.

-Therefore, we would like to point out that all vacancies in the Ministry of Energy and Industry are advertised on the Ministry's website or in the Ministry’s social media accounts.
+Therefore, we would like to point out that all vacancies in the Ministry of Energy and Infrastructure are advertised on the Ministry's website or in the Ministry’s social media accounts.
 Please note that the MOEI neither authorizes nor permits any consultants, agencies or organizations concerned with employment that may claim to be charging candidates on

 its behalf either through websites or via E-mail.
-We confirm that the Ministry of Energy and Industry does not require any fees either for applying for an employment or even at any stage of employment.
+We confirm that the Ministry of Energy and Infrastructure does not require any fees either for applying for an employment or even at any stage of employment.
 The Ministry also bears no responsibility for the advertisements or activities issued by such agencies, whether they are consulting companies, agencies or recruitment organizations, and disclaims its responsibility for such fraudulent correspondence and any losses that may result.

 What to do when you receive such correspondence?